loh-tar/filu/readme.txt

 After install of the server edit your /var/lib/postgres/data/pg_hba.conf file as Ubuntu.
 Restart the server and ensure that the server is running in the future.

-NOTE: If you are a champ you write and send me a PKGBUILD.
+NOTE: If you are a champ you write patch for a PKGBUILD.

 1-2- Compilation